ldez/traefik-certs-dumper/readme.md

     - from file ("acme.json")
     - from KV stores (Consul, Etcd, Zookeeper)
 - Output formats:
-    - use domain as sub-directory (allow custom names and extensions)
+    - use domain as subdirectory (allow custom names and extensions)
     - flat (domain as filename)
 - Hook (only with watch mode and if the data source changes)
+- Support Traefik v1, v2, and v3.

 ## Installation